jackjohn684/startup/README.md

 Startup HTML
 I deployed the simon files to my website and I changed a couple things.
 I added a new page called "yee", and I added a link to it in all of the other pages.
 The page, "yee" has a bit of text and a lot of buttons in it.

+HTML deliverable

+HTML pages - I'll have four HTML pages.
+One for the login, one for the game, one for the win-loss history, and one for the win-loss leaderboard.

+Links - The login page links to the play page.
+Just like the Simon application, all of the pages link to the other ones.

+Text - There are many textual descriptions

+Images - I put a connect 4 image I found from Wikipedia on the home page

+Login - Input box and submit button for login.

+Database - The game history represents data pulled from the database

+WebSocket - The notifications of when someone starts a game shows realtime communication I think.